dsl-logo

 • If you are struggling financially and need to access cash, get advice before you borrow money.
 There may be other solutions.
 You can ask your bank for help, or contact the National Debt Helpline on 1800 007 007.

-More frequently asked questions about cash advances
+More FAQs about cash advances

 Yes, most credit cards allow cash advances.
 But it comes at significant costs to you as a cardholder, due to the fees charged, the interest applied and the fact that cash advances usually do not come with any interest-free days.